2018 School Trustee Election

 What qualifications do I need?

-To be eligible to stand for election to a board of education:
+To be eligible to stand for election to a board of education you must be:

 Trustees come from a wide range of backgrounds and all bring a unique skill set to their work.
 This document published by the British Columbia School Trustees Association lists some skills and experience that could be potential assets for trustee candidates.